ABC FinanceBridging loans

 No Broker Fees

-A bridging loan, also known as bridging finance, is a type of secured loan against property, with interest charged monthly on the money borrowed until the loan is repaid.
-The interest rate charged is based on the security property, loan to value and your circumstances.
+A bridge loan, also known as bridging finance, is a type of secured loan against property, with interest charged monthly on the money borrowed until the loan is repaid.
+The interest rate charged is based on the security property, loan to value (LTV) and your circumstances.

-The best deals are usually offered for loans against residential property at 50% loan to value (LTV) or below.
+The best deals are usually offered for financing against residential property at 50% loan to value (LTV) or below.

 Read on and we’ll guide you through the bridging loan process, how to borrow money this way and who to speak to if you’re looking for the best deal.